 Players are expected to exhibit a commitment to the team and put forth effort at practices and games.
 Commitment (attendance) and effort can effect playing time.
 We recognize that players and families will have conflicts that will keep them away for practice on occasion.
 The manager or coach should be informed of these conflicts ahead of time.

 For many years it has been the goal of the club to have all of our teams outfitted in the same uniforms and warm-ups.
 This gives us a consistent club image across all age groups and gives us tremendous buying power with our vendors.
 No area club can get close to our low pricing on uniforms and warm-ups.
 Team managers will distribute information on ordering the required and optional team gear.

-Our current coaching staff includes current high school and college coaches, current college soccer players, as well as several former professional players.
+Our current coaching staff includes current high school and college coaches and current college soccer players.
 Several are former Sporting SI players themselves.
 Sporting SI coaches are selected based on their abilities to help develop proper soccer skills, communicate with the players, the temperament to control themselves in competitive game situations, dedication to the sport and their team, and teach team tactics.
 Your Sporting SI and team fees pay for all coaching fees during the season.

 Sporting SI team managers are the business and organizational part of each team.
 They are responsible for scheduling and attending all team events, arranging out-of-town accommodations, maintaining team equipment, assisting at team practices as needed, and representing their teams at Sporting SI Board meetings, and to make sure there is good communication between team parents and the coach.
 They take care of all organizational issues, freeing up the coach to concentrate on coaching and player development.
 The coach makes all decisions about playing time, positions, game tactics, and training.